24f1002692/Car-parkingApp-Mad1_project/README.md

 1) flask => for Backend Apis.
 2) One important thing, I used to manage the route in different files in controllers folder, for which Blueprint module imported from flask module.
 2) SQlite and flask-SQLAlchemy => for database queries and models creation and binding backend with database.
-3) HTML5, CSS and BOOTSTRAP(cascading style sheets), basic javascript(for hitting backend using fetch function).
+3) HTML5, CSS and BOOTSTRAP(cascading style sheets), basic javascript(for hitting backend using fetch function and DOM manipulation).
 4) Jinja2 for templating....